gustavochm/phasepy/docs/source/phasepy.rst

 	>>> ethanol.vlrackett(T = 310)
 	56.32856995891473

-Now, from two components a mixture can be created:
+A mixture can be created from two components:

 .. code-block:: python